databricks-solutions/databricks-dab-examples/flights-bundle-template/README.md

    Example:
     ```
     What is the name of the bundle you want to create? [flights-gen-bundle]: flights-serverless-no-wheels
-    Do you want that the repo libraries generate wheels? [false]:
+    Do you want to generate wheels for the project's Python modules (instead of using relative imports)? [false]:
-    Do you want that the Databricks workflows run in serverless? [false]: true
+    Do you want the Databricks workflows to run on serverless? [false]: true

     Your bundle 'flights-serverless-no-wheels' has been created.
     ```

 5. Deploy a development copy of this project, type:
     ```
-    $ databricks bundle deploy --target dev
+    $ databricks bundle deploy --profile <your CLI profile> --target dev
     ```
     (Note that "dev" is the default target, so the `--target` parameter is optional here.)